 Hostme Partners With Wix to Offer Reservation and Waitlist Technology to Restaurant Owners

-Restaurant owners can now integrate Hostme's feature-rich reservation and waitlist management system into their Wix website to help them streamline and manage customer activity.

-/EIN News/ -- WASHINGTON, Dec.
-14, 2022 (GLOBE NEWSWIRE) -- Hostme, a leading provider of restaurant management software, today announced it has established a new integration with Wix.com Ltd. (NASDAQ:WIX), a leading global SaaS platform, to create, manage and grow an online presence.
+WASHINGTON, Dec.
+14, 2022 (GLOBE NEWSWIRE) -- Hostme, a leading provider of restaurant management software, today announced it has established a new integration with Wix.com Ltd. WIX, a leading global SaaS platform, to create, manage and grow an online presence.
 Restaurant owners with their websites built on Wix can seamlessly integrate Hostme's automated restaurant reservation and waitlist management system to help them streamline and manage customer activity.

 As diners seek the convenience of online reservations and waitlists, restaurateurs are looking for manageable yet feature-rich solutions to build and manage their online presence.
 With this partnership, restauranteurs will be able to focus on their business operations and provide exceptional customer experiences.